andrzejdus/knowledge-base/characters-encoding.md

 > code point - a number assigned to each character

-Unicode code points are divided into 17 planes of 2^16 characters.
+Unicode code points are divided into 17 planes (groups) of 2^16 characters.

 > BMP - Basic Multilingual Plane, code points from U+0000 to U+FFFF